bharatbs13/hello-world/docs/v0.6/preflight_bootstrap.md

 ## 4. Implementation Constraints

 * **No Infrastructure Probes:** The Bootstrap Agent must **not** attempt to authenticate against or probe target infrastructure.
-All credential-based authentication testing is deferred to the Preflight Validation Agent (v0.6.3).
+All target-infrastructure credential authentication and target network-level reachability checks are deferred to the Preflight Validation Agent (v0.6.3).
 * **Deterministic Sequencing:** Checks are executed in registry order.
 Results are idempotent; the agent must provide identical output for identical `tenant_policy` and `topology_seed` inputs.
 * **Fail-Fast Gating:** The agent aggregates results into the `bootstrap_readiness_report`.
 If a **MANDATORY** check fails, the platform runtime emits `BOOTSTRAP_BLOCKED` and suppresses the instantiation of the `Topology Discovery Agent`.